Chad Gould

 Chad Edward Alesna Gould (born September 30, 1982) is a Filipino former footballer who played as a central defender or striker for the Loyola Meralco Sparks and the Philippines national team.
-He is currently a music artist signed by Warner Music Philippines.
-In December 2021, his song ‘Daisy’ was played on BBC Music Introducing Show.
+He is currently a FIFA Licensed Football agent.
+He previously was also a music artist signed by Warner Music Philippines.
+In December 2021, his song "Daisy" was played on BBC Music Introducing Show.